antonyanuraj/antonyanuraj.github.io/README.md

    - Select the theme you want to apply to your website.

    - Click `Select theme` to apply the theme to your website, a `_config.yml` is automatically created for you in your repository.

 ![apply theme](gifs/applyTheme.gif)

 ### 4) Customizing Jekyll theme applied to Website

+**Making changes to the website is as simple as making changes to the content.
+Jekyll will process everything again and display the website with the new changes in content.
+This type of flexibility is what makes Jekyll one of the most popular static site generator.**

 - Open file called `_config.yml`.